aissat/easy_localization/README.md

     child: MyApp(),
     supportedLocales: [Locale('en', 'US'), Locale('ar', 'DZ')],
     path: 'resources/langs',
-    assetLoader: assetLoader: CodegenLoader()
+    assetLoader: CodegenLoader()
   ));
 }
 ...
 ```
 4. All done!

-#### Code generation of keys
+### 🔑 Localization keys

 If you have many localization keys and are confused, key generation will help you.
-The code editor will automatically prompt keys :rocket:.
+The code editor will automatically prompt keys

-Code generation :computer: keys supports json files, for more information run in terminal `flutter pub run easy_localization:generate -h`

 Steps:
 1. Open your terminal in the folder's path containing your project